mayakraft/OrigamiSimulator/README.md

 1. initialize a three.js renderer, scene, camera, and animation loop. (there are hundreds of tutorials for this)
 2. initialize origami simulator by passing in the three.js scene.
-3. you are in charge of setting up any lighting or UI controls like trackball.
+3. setup up any lighting or UI controls like trackball.

 ```js
 import OrigamiSimulator from "./src/index";